chabok-io/chabok-client-rn/react-native-chabok/README.md

 And copy last version of iOS framework into the `react-native-rn/ios/frameworks`:

 #### With breaking changes
-If it has some breaking changes first follow the bellow instruction.
+If it has some breaking changes first follow the above instruction.
 After that if breaking changes includes code changes, don't forget apply all changes in `ChabokPush.m` bridge class.
 The `ChabokPush` is a simple bridge for connect the native module and js module.